The Great British Mag content team updated the article 10 fun facts about Haggis on 19 December 2019.

-For those of you who don’t know what haggis is, it is a savoury pudding that is made of sheep’s heart, liver and lungs that are minced with onion, oatmeal, suet, spices and salt.
-The mix is then traditionally encased in the animal’s stomach.
+For those of you who don’t know what haggis is, it is a savoury pudding that is made of sheep’s heart, liver and lungs.
+The meat is minced, mixed with onion, oatmeal, suet, spices and salt.
+The mixture is then traditionally packed into a sheep’s stomach and boiled.

 A traditional Burns supper starts with the grand entrance of the haggis on a platter to the sound of a piper playing bagpipes.
-When the haggis is on the table, the host reads “Address to a Haggis” – which is a poem that Robert Burns wrote to the Scottish dish.
+When the haggis is on the table, the host reads Robert Burns’ poem “Address to a Haggis.”
 At the end of the reading, the haggis is ceremonially sliced into two pieces and the meal begins.

 To mark Burns Night here are ten fun facts about haggis: